bowsersenior/itu_codes/README.md

 * [Country Codes - ISO 3166][3]
 * [list of alpha-2 country codes in XML format][4]

-The main goal of this library is to closely match the latest official specifications from the ITU and the ISO relating to callign codes.
+The main goal of this library is to closely match the latest official specifications from the [ITU][5], [ISO][6], [NANPA][7] and other governing bodies relating to calling codes.
 If you find any discrepancies in the data, please let me know!

 Some complicating factors when dealing with calling codes:
-* In North America, 25 countries and territories follow the [North American Numbering Plan][5] and share the ITU code '1'.
+* In North America, 25 countries and territories follow the [North American Numbering Plan][7] and share the ITU code '1'.
 * Russia and Kazakhstan share the ITU code '7'.
 * The ITU does not use ISO 3166 alpha-2 codes to specify countries or regions in its documents.
 * In general, each ITU code corresponds to exactly one ISO 3166 code.
 However, there are exceptions.
 For examples, the Australian External Territories have a single ITU code of '672', but have 4 distinct ISO 3166 codes (CC, CX, HM, NF).